intentor/battleship/README.md

 # Battleship

-Simple Battleship game created in Java.
+Simple Battleship game created in Java as an assignment during the Digital Games Development course at [FATEC Carapicuíba](http://www.fateccarapicuiba.edu.br/).

 The project is in Java 6 and all the comments are in Brazilian Portuguese.